 If a tenant damages the property, the landlord can deduct the cost of fixing it from the security deposit.
 But if the tenant returns the rental in substantially the same condition in which it was rented (less reasonable wear and tear), the landlord must return the deposit.
 A landlord can't make tenants pay for painting, new carpets or curtains, unless there was serious damage.
 The landlord is allowed to deduct the cost of cleaning if necessary to put the unit back to the same level of cleanliness it was in at the time the property was leased (less reasonable wear and tear).

 Within 2 weeks prior to the tenant's move-out date, the landlord must advise the tenant, in writing, of the right to be present at a walk-through with the landlord.
 The purpose of the inspection is to allow the tenant an opportunity to repair damage pointed out by the landlord.

 When can I get my deposit back?

-Note: If you also paid "last month's rent," that rent will not be returned.
+Note: If you also paid "last month's rent," as part of the deposit, that rent will not be returned.
 It must be used for your last month's rent.